US Banking for Brazilian LLC Owners: BRL-USD Strategy (2026)

 Is Wise's BRL account a "foreign account" for BACEN purposes?

-The BRL balance held in Wise via Banco Rendimento is held in a Brazilian institution and is not classified as a foreign asset for CBE purposes.
-The USD balance held in Wise (through Wise's US or UK entity) is a foreign asset and counts toward the CBE threshold.
-This distinction matters: a founder with R$500,000 in Wise BRL and $50,000 in Wise USD has only $50,000 in foreign assets for CBE reporting purposes.
+BRL in Wise via Banco Rendimento sits in a Brazilian institution -- not a foreign asset for CBE purposes.
+USD in Wise (through the US or UK entity) is foreign and counts toward the threshold.
+A founder with R$500,000 in Wise BRL and $50,000 in Wise USD has only $50,000 in foreign assets for CBE.

 Can I receive USD directly into Mercury from Brazilian clients?